gvwilson/codebender/03_gst/index.md

 your university has decreed that people can only submit one paper per year for consideration by the promotion committee.

-1. Identify (at least) three ways in which this can go wrong.
+1. Idnetify goals, strategies, and tactics in the statement above.
-1. Suggest countermeasures for each.
+1. Identify (at least) three ways in which this proposal can go wrong.

 </div>